ekrosalee/SpeechDataProcessingPipeline/README.md

    Open FastTranscribeAlign.ipynb using Google Colaboratory and run the script following the instructions in the script

-**Output of Step 2a: “tg_raw” folder containing textgrid files with transcriptions and timing data**

-## Step 2b.
-Get timing data for multi-word utterances (using MFA)

-Download the tg_raw folder from Step 2a to your local computer

-Run Montreal Forced Aligner: https://montreal-forced-aligner.readthedocs.io/en/latest/

-How to run the Montreal Forced Aligner:

-  (to be added)

-Replace files in the tg_raw folder with the new aligned textgrid files

 **Output of Step 2: “tg_raw” folder containing textgrid files with transcriptions and timing data**